How Syndicate Economics Work: Investor Fees, Carry, and Lead Upside

 • Each deal functions as a call option rather than traditional portfolio theory.

 • To be viable, a syndicate should raise at least $100K per deal—anything lower is subscale.
+Understanding how much does a syndicate make becomes clearer when evaluating both upfront fees and long-term carry potential.

 Scaling Syndicate Economics